-Many supervisors in organisations are feeling a sense of overwhelm, brought on by a range of factors, including...
+Many managers and supervisors in organizations are feeling a sense of overwhelm, brought on by a range of factors, including…

 - Rapid adoption of new communications technologies, which results in being always “on” or available to others